 Soini stepped toward Joseph with a thin napkin held aloft in his right hand.
 “Just a moment,” he said, smiling.
 “I can clean it off for you; it’s really no trouble.”

 Joseph nodded, and so Soini pressed the napkin to his steadfast Presbyterian jaw and moved his hand, decisively, across the plane of his mouth.
 He felt something tremble beneath the skin of Joseph’s face and realized that Joseph had begun to cry, issuing forth the kind of wretched and piteous weeping of a man wholly given over to despair.

 “Why, Joseph,” exclaimed Soini.
-He removed his hand and set the soiled napkin on the marble countertop of Joseph’s kitchen island.
+He removed his hand and set the soiled napkin on the marble countertop, sourced from the Calacata Borghini quarry, of Joseph’s kitchen island.
 He felt vividly alarmed.
 “What’s the matter?
 What’s happened?”